nuitrcs/r_intro_june2018/coreexercises/readme.md

 Remember: there are other solutions to many of the exercises.
 Just because you did it differently, doesn't necessarily mean it's wrong.

-If you're looking for another take on many of the topics covered in the workshop, try the free [DataCamp Intro to R course](https://www.datacamp.com/courses/free-introduction-to-r).

 There are additional exercises at https://www.r-exercises.com/start-here-to-learn-r/